030/n3dr/README.md

 N3DR makes it possible to backup all artifacts from Nexus at once and to migrate/restore them to a Nexus server in another cloud.

-Note: uploads to proxy and snapshot repositories is not supported by Nexus itself.
+Note: uploads to proxy and snapshot repositories are not supported by Nexus itself.
 As a workaround one could create a hosted repository in Nexus and upload the backed up proxy content to it.

 [![GoDoc Widget]][GoDoc]